-- 1 On average, women earn 30 percent less than their colleagues. - 2 and managers bring different skills to their position. - 3 The competition is open to both and - 6 Thelays her eggs in a hole in the sand. - 7 Mrs Thatcher was the first Prime Minister in the UK. - 8 Children who do not live with their father do not have a strong role model.
+- 1 On average, women earn 30 percent less than their colleagues.
+2 and managers bring different skills to their position.
+3 The competition is open to both and - 4 Women sometimes prefer to see a doctor. - 5 She married a who was 20 years her senior. - 6 Thesea turtle lays her eggs in a hole in the sand. - 7 Mrs Thatcher was the first Prime Minister in the UK. - 8 Children who do not live with their father sometimes lack a strong role model.